mossr/mscs-stanford-thesis/README.md

 # Algorithms for efficient validation of black-box systems
-> Thesis for the degree of Master of Science with a Distinction in Research.
+> Master of Science in Computer Science with a Distinction in Research.
 >
-> Computer Science, Stanford University.
->
-> Robert Moss, 2021.
+> Stanford University—Robert Moss, 2021.

 See [moss-mscs-thesis.pdf](./moss-mscs-thesis.pdf)